-The new report found that this increase in time spent by consumers is being driven by two main behavioral trends.
-Firstly, with consumers now acting as their own travel agents – many of them (48%) booking each part of their vacation separately – there are multiple purchase journeys to each trip.
-This has resulted in more than four in ten (42%) agreeing that the process of researching or purchasing travel products online is fragmented and complex.
+That increase is being driven by two main behavioral trends.
+Firstly, consumers are now acting as their own travel agents.
+Yieldify’s research shows that there are multiple purchase journeys for each trip, with 48% booking each part of their vacation separately.
+Given how dramatically the travel industry has changed, it’s no surprise that 42% of participants believe the process of researching or purchasing travel products online is fragmented and complex.

-Wai Lin Yip, Corporate Director of E-commerce at Arlo Hotels, and contributor to the report added: “Travelers these days are very savvy.
+Wai Lin Yip, Corporate Director of ecommerce at Arlo Hotels and contributor to the report, added: “Travelers these days are very savvy.
 One of the biggest challenges for any travel brand is encouraging customers to book directly so that they can capture data and use it to build customer loyalty and ensure repeat business.
-What this report shows is that these booking journeys are so long and complex that attracting and sustaining attention demands a personalized approach.”
+This report proves that a personalized approach is needed to attract and sustain customers’ attention on these long and complex journeys.”

-But with over a third (35%) of consumers saying that they’re not comfortable with brands collecting and sharing their data, getting personalization right is a challenge.
-Yet there is hope – 80% of travellers are broadly in favor of a personalized experience when booking travel – but only if they get something in return, such as reduced prices or special services.
-This is not surprising, given that many applications of personalization seek to simplify the customer journey – reviews (66.7%), real-time availability (61.1%) and personalized loyalty schemes (66.6%) were all rated positively.
+With 35% of consumers saying that they’re not comfortable with brands collecting and sharing their data, getting personalization right is a challenge.
+Yet there is hope: 80% of travelers are broadly in favor of a personalized experience when booking travel, providing they get something in return – such as reduced prices or special services.
+This is not surprising given that many applications of personalization seek to simplify the customer journey – reviews (67%), real-time availability (61%) and personalized loyalty schemes (67%) were all rated positively.

-Mark Murray, Head of Travel at Yieldify, said: ‘The results of the study really confirm the trends that we’ve seen amongst many of our travel clients over the last year: as research and booking options proliferate, there’s a need to shift toward personalization strategies that improve the customer journey, making it easier for consumers to discover and purchase the right travel products.”
+Mark Murray, Head of Travel at Yieldify, said: “The results of the study confirm the trends that we’ve seen amongst many of our travel clients over the last year.
+As research and booking options proliferate, there’s a need to shift towards personalization strategies that improve the customer journey, making it easier for consumers to discover and purchase the right travel products.”

 More information about Yieldify and today’s report can be found at yieldify.com.